fir3wa1-k3r/DevJournal/_posts/2020-02-13-PWNing-binary-with-NX-and-ALSR-protections-enabled.md

 So, we can try to leak the real address of one of the functions in libc library so that we can calculate the libc's base address and even call other libc function just by knowing their base address.
 Isn't that cool!!
 We use Return Oriented Programming (ROP) method in this post to bypass the NX/DEP protection.
 It is one of the best attacks which you can use to break NX protection.
 From the source code of the vulnerable program we see that puts and gets are the libc function that are called.
 So, we can try to leak the real address of puts from the Global Offset Table (GOT) and then use that address to calcuate the libc's base address.
 For that we need to understand what is PLT and GOT.
-You can read more about it here "https://www.technovelty.org/linux/plt-and-got-the-key-to-code-sharing-and-dynamic-libraries.html"
+You can read more about it <a href="https://www.technovelty.org/linux/plt-and-got-the-key-to-code-sharing-and-dynamic-libraries.html"> here</a>

 For now, i will quickly explain what do they do.
 Before a function from the dynamically linked library gets called, its real address is unknown.
 So, when it is first called, there is a slow lookup function called Procedural Linkage Table (PLT) which will calculate the real address of that function and updates it in the GOT table.
 So, we leverage this activity and try to leak the real address of that function.